BoofRemaster/BoofRemaster/README.md

 - 👋 Hi, I’m @BoofRemaster

-- 👀 I’m interested in gaming, DnD, racing (particularly Formula One).
+- 👀 I’m interested in gaming, DnD, and especially racing!

-- 🌱 I’m currently learning Rust Language.
+- 🌱 I’m currently focused on Python3.

 - 💞️ I’m looking to collaborate on whatever will make me better at coding overall.